 There are tons of different types of seeds out there, and the thought of learning the correct way to plant every single one of them can be overwhelming.
 Let’s think about it in simple terms instead.
 When we simplify it, seeds can be separated into two broad categories.
 I call these categories “warm weather seeds” and “cold hardy seeds”.

 - Warm weather seeds – These types of seeds need a warm environment and warm soil in order to grow and thrive.
 The seeds likely won’t sprout if it’s too cold, and the seedlings won’t tolerate frost.
-Popular examples of warm weather seeds include tomatoes, squash, beans, tomatillos, eggplant, peppers, basil, coleus, marigolds, zinnias, and nasturtiums.
+Popular examples of warm weather seeds include cucumbers, tomatoes, squash, beans, tomatillos, eggplant, peppers, basil, coleus, marigolds, zinnias, and nasturtiums.

 - Cold hardy seeds – These types of seeds prefer the cooler temperatures, and many of them won’t germinate if it’s too hot.
 Common cold hardy seeds include lettuce, kale, broccoli, beets, radishes, peas, carrots, spinach, kohlrabi, parsley, cilantro, and cabbage.